lhupfeldt/jenkinsflow/INSTALL.md

 2.3.
 To use propagation=Propagation.FAILURE_TO_UNSTABLE feature, Jenkins URL must be set in Jenkins configuration.
    Note that this feature uses the 'cli' which has problems working over a proxy.
    This requires java to run the cli
+   # NOTE: Some versions of Jenkins, e.g. 1.651.2, come with a broken cli, missing the main manifest attribute!

 2.4.
 Read the file demo/demo_security.py for notes about security, if you have enabled security on your Jenkins